INTRATE Function

 Thus, the function becomes an effective tool for calculating the interest rates for such investable securities.

-In this article, we will see how to use the INTRATE function and a couple of examples to understand it better.
+In this article, we will learn how to use the INTRATE function and use a couple of examples to help us understand it better.

 Key Takeaways

-• The INTRATE function calculates the interest rate for a fully invested security.
+• The INTRATE function is part of Excel Financial Functions and calculates the interest rate for a fully invested security.

 Understanding The INTRATE function

-The INTRATE is categorized as a Financial function that calculates the interest rate for a security in which the investor is fully invested.
+INTRATE is a Financial function that calculates the interest rate for a security in which the investor is fully invested.

 During this period, the person does not receive any interest component, which is ultimately received at the time of maturity along with the principal part.